lucydot/ChooChoo/docs/instructors/setup.md

 #### Add Issue labels

-You need to add Issue labels to the forked repository.
+You need to add Issue labels to the repository.
 To do this:

 1. Click on the `Issues` tab
 2. Click on the `Labels` button